-The middle class is vulnerable to the financial crisis, get an answer to which is the best investment plan in India for middle class to ensure safety & wealth.
+Middle class is vulnerable to financial crisis, get an answer to which is the best investment plan in India for middle class to ensure safety & wealth.

 Mostly the discussion on investment plans is about mutual funds, stocks, and cryptos.

 However, we should not limit investment planning only to this.